Vertical-Beach/ByteTrack-cpp/README.md

 ## Overview

-- The implementation is based on [ByteTrack-CPP-ncnn](https://github.com/ifzhang/ByteTrack/tree/3434c5e8bc6a5ae8ad530528ba8d9a431967f237/deploy/ncnn/cpp)
-  - This is the official C++ implementation using ncnn
+- The implementation is based on [ByteTrack-CPP-ncnn](https://github.com/ifzhang/ByteTrack/tree/3434c5e8bc6a5ae8ad530528ba8d9a431967f237/deploy/ncnn/cpp) that is the official C++ implementation using ncnn
-- Only tracking classes are implemented in this repository
+- Only tracking algorithm are implemented in this repository
   - Any object detection algorithm can be easily combined
 - Provided as a shared library usable in C++17 or higher
 - The output of the implementation has been verified to be equivalent to the output of the [ByteTrack-CPP-ncnn](https://github.com/ifzhang/ByteTrack/tree/3434c5e8bc6a5ae8ad530528ba8d9a431967f237/deploy/ncnn/cpp)